Development of Windows Vista: Longhorn "Omega-13" or Milestone 8/9

 Build 5048 (build date of April 1, 2005) was the official WinHEC 2005 preview build, described as the Longhorn Developer Preview, and made available to WinHEC attendees on April 24, 2005.
 It was the only build from this period that was made available by Microsoft; it was not officially distributed outside of WinHEC, but the build quickly appeared on file-sharing networks.
 The Aero visual style made its first appearance in this build, and the Desktop Window Manager was present but disabled and hidden by default.
 At the keynote presentation, Bill Gates also announced that many of the WinFX developer APIs that were originally planned exclusively for Longhorn was going to be backported to Windows XP and Server 2003 and that the final user interfaces for Longhorn would not be seen for a while longer.
 Other features such as device-independent resolutions, rasterized icons, virtual folders, and registry virtualization were discussed as well.
+It also introduced Windows System Assessment Tool with very minimal features.
 The debug checked version was leaked in December 2021.

 Build 5048's closer resemblance to Windows XP than to the prior Longhorn builds from 2003 and 2004 surprised many, leading well-known Windows enthusiast Paul Thurrott to write: "My thoughts are not positive, not positive at all.
 This is a painful build to have to deal with after a year of waiting, a step back in some ways.
 I hope Microsoft has surprises up their sleeves.
 This has the makings of a train wreck."
 Months later, Thurrott stated that the Vista development process has since recovered in the more recent builds.

-Build 5060 (build date of April 17, 2005) featured no major difference to Build 5048, apart from a new style logon screen and default desktop wallpaper.
+Build 5060 (Pre-beta 1) (build date of April 17, 2005) was shown at WinHEC 2005 alongside other builds and featured no major difference to Build 5048, apart from a new-style logon screen and default desktop wallpaper.
+The Aero glass theme was more finalized and is very similar to the official release of Vista.
+These new features were carried over to later builds.

 Mid-2005 to November 2006: Windows Vista

 Microsoft considered several names for its new operating system.
 In the end, Microsoft chose Windows Vista as confirmed on July 22, 2005, believing it to be a "wonderful intersection of what the product does, what Windows stands for, and what resonates with customers, and their needs."
 Group Project Manager Greg Sullivan told Paul Thurrott—"You want the PC to adapt to you and help you cut through the clutter to focus on what’s important to you.
 That's what Windows Vista is all about: "bringing clarity to your world." (a reference to the three marketing points of Vista—Clear, Connected, Confident), so you can focus on what matters to you."
-Microsoft co-president Jim Allchin also liked the name, saying that " Vista" creates the right imagery for the new product capabilities and inspires the imagination with all the possibilities of what can be done with Windows—making people's passions come alive."
+Microsoft co-president Jim Allchin also liked the name, saying that "Vista" creates the right imagery for the new product capabilities and inspires the imagination with all the possibilities of what can be done with Windows—making people's passions come alive."